Northampton prop Manny Iyogun

 He paid tribute to coach Alex Codling, who’s helped him on his upward trajectory.

-“Playing for England U20s was unreal and really benefitted my scrummaging,” said Iyogun.
+“Playing for was unreal and really benefitted my scrummaging,” said Iyogun.
 “Alex was class in teaching me new techniques like getting my right shoulder through.”

 “He said if I felt confident, then he was confident.
 The rest is history.
 I really enjoyed my first hit-out even though it was an unfortunate result.”

-The following week Saints travelled to Sandy Park to face in the quarter-finals – their first knockout appearance in the competition since 2014/15.
+The following week Saints travelled to Sandy Park to face Exeter in the Champions Cup quarter-finals – their first knockout appearance in the competition since 2014/15.

 “I was buzzing,” said Iyogun.
 “Boydy explained that many Premiership players who reach 200-250 caps don’t ever get to taste European knockout rugby, and that spoke volumes to me.